davidroyer/nuxt-ssr-firebase/README.md

 - The root directory has a package.json file with several scripts that will be used to optimize and ease getting started and the workflow

+- ALL commands are ran from the root directory

 ## Setup
 1. Clone or download this repo and
 ```bash